ChatPy/ChatPy/README.md

 # Client

 Start client.py.
+Python 3 (minium) must be added to path.
 The default server to connect to is your computer ONLY.